donkassim/quranstudy/tafsir-references.md

 1. **Three Categories of People**:
    - Ibn Kathir provides detailed explanation of who constitutes each group
    - Al-Tabari presents various opinions on who are "the foremost" (as-sabiqun)
+   - Tabatabai offers a distinctive analysis of these as ontological spiritual categories

 2. **Descriptions of Paradise**:
    - Al-Qurtubi discusses the material and spiritual nature of Paradise rewards
    - Zamakhshari analyzes the linguistic beauty of Paradise descriptions
+   - Tabatabai distinguishes between the spiritual proximity of the Foremost and the physical pleasures of the Companions of the Right

 3. **Natural Signs Section**:
    - Ibn Kathir connects these to evidence for resurrection
    - Maududi relates these to scientific understandings while preserving their spiritual message
+   - Tabatabai presents these as logical arguments establishing human dependency on divine power

+4. **The Inevitable Event**:
+   - Tabatabai provides deep linguistic analysis of "waqi'ah" as an event that falls with certainty
+   - He interprets the cosmic transformation as a reordering of reality beyond physical laws

 #### Recommended Tafsir Sections:
 - [[tafsir/qurtubi/waqiah-paradise]] - Qurtubi on Paradise descriptions
 - [[tafsir/zamakhshari/waqiah-rhetoric]] - Zamakhshari on rhetorical features
+- [[tafsir/almizan/waqiah-three-groups]] - Tabatabai's analysis of spiritual hierarchy and ontological categories

 ### Surah Al-Mulk (Chapter 67)